aspose-pdf/Aspose.PDF-Documentation/net/get-started/how-to-run-other-examples/_index.md

 type: docs
 weight: 30
 url: /net/how-to-run-other-examples/
+description: This page demonstrates guidelines that will be helpful the following requirements before downloading and running the examples.
 ---
 # How to run other examples

 ## Software Requirements

 Please make sure you meet the following requirements before downloading and running the examples.

 1. Visual Studio 2010 or higher